A Large-Scale Comprehensive Measurement of AI-Generated Code in Real-World Repositories: Measurement Pipeline

-\textbf{Methodology.} To answer these questions, we extract commit-level information from real-world repositories corresponding to both AI-generated and human-written code.
-Specifically, information is collected from the following dimensions:
+\textbf{Methodology.} To answer these questions, we extract commit-level information from real-world repositories for both AI-associated and human-control commits.
+Specifically, we collect information from the following dimensions:

-\begin{itemize}[leftmargin=*] \item \textit{Temporal Characteristics (for RQ1).} Commit timestamps, including time of day, day of week, and distance to the nearest release. \item \textit{Change Characteristics (for RQ2).} The scale and scope of code changes, including the number of modified files, lines, and overall churn. \item \textit{Post-Commit Evolution (for RQ3, RQ4, and RQ5).} The frequency of post-commit modification and revert within fixed time windows (\eg 7, 30, and 90 days), the number of subsequent edits, participating authors, and time to first modification.
+\begin{itemize}[leftmargin=*] \item \textit{Temporal Characteristics (for RQ1).} Commit timestamps, including time of day, day of week, and distance to the nearest release.

+\item \textit{Change Characteristics (for RQ2).} The scale and scope of code changes, including the number of modified files, lines, and overall churn.

+\item \textit{Post-Commit Evolution (for RQ3, RQ4, RQ5).} The frequency of post-commit modification and revert within fixed time windows (7, 30, and 90 days), the number of subsequent edits, participating authors, time to first modification.

 \item \textit{Workflow and Maintenance Patterns (for RQ4, and RQ5).} These include \emph{fix likelihood}, determined by whether subsequent commits contain fix-related keywords (\eg ``fix'', ``revert''), \emph{stabilization time}, measured as the time until the last modification of a file, and \emph{handoff latency}, defined as the time until another developer modifies the code.
 We consider related issues in the interval of 90 days after the commit. \end{itemize}